google/docsy/README.md

 ## Prerequisites and installation

-The following high-level list includes the basic prerequisites for using Docsy in your site.
+The following are basic prerequisites for using Docsy in your site:

 <!-- TODO: Update to docsy.dev URL -->
 See the